 A PostScript Interpreter bar launches on your task bar during RIPing, then a Print Spooler bar.
 Clicking on these bars opens windows that provide information regarding the progress of the job.
-Once your image is completed ripped, the Anapurna M will start printing when it is online.
+Once your image is ripped, the Wasatch SoftRIP will start spooling the file and generate a RTL file that will be saved in the defined output folder.